X

 If you click it again, Query Monitor will appear.

 Here, you need to turn to the left side tab ‘Queries by Component’.
-It allows you to see how plugins affect performance so you can identify which one is taking up too much resource.
+It allows you to see how plugins affect performance so you can identify which one is taking up too many resources.

 The slow plugins can now be temporarily disabled to see if performance improves.